Putin says Russia will be ready for 2014 Sochi Olympics

 By Alexei Anishchuk

-KRASNAYA POLYANA, Russia, Feb 6 President Vladimir Putin told Olympic chiefs on Wednesday Russia would have its facilities ready in time to host the 2014 Winter Games in Sochi, despite rising costs and concerns about corruption and humans rights abuses.
+KRASNAYA POLYANA, Russia President Vladimir Putin told Olympic chiefs on Wednesday Russia would have its facilities ready in time to host the 2014 Winter Games in Sochi, despite rising costs and concerns about corruption and humans rights abuses.

 Putin led a top International Olympic Committee delegation on a tour of venues erected in the Caucasus mountains rising above the Black Sea resort city, a landscape honeycombed by construction activity.